Redirection Controller Using Reinforcement Learning: Conclusion

 \section{Conclusion}

 This paper presented a novel redirection controller using RL that can operate online.
-The proposed controllers can make an optimal plan without prior knowledge of the spatial composition of tracked spaces and VEs.
-Moreover, the proposed controller copes with obstacles placed in the real space.
+The proposed controller can create an optimal plan according to the spatial composition of real spaces and VEs.
+Moreover, it can cope with obstacles placed in the real space.

-We quantitatively evaluated heuristic and proposed redirection controllers through simulations in our experiments.
-In the preliminary experiments, we verified the most effective heuristic redirection controller in the physical spaces where obstacles are placed.

-In Experiment 1, the effectiveness of the redirection controller using RL was verified by applying RL to a part of the heuristic redirection controller.
-The results demonstrated that the redirection controllers were able to reduce the number of resets by up to 20.3\% against the best heuristic controller.
-In addition, despite no prior knowledge, the RL controller showed a behavior similar to the S2C and Steer-to-Orbit.
-However, the output gains by RL oscillated in a short time.

-In Experiment 2, we confirmed the effectiveness of the proposed method in the environments with obstacles.
-Furthermore, in Experiment 3, we used multiple walking paths in VEs, and found that the number of resets decreases compared to when using the conventional general-purpose controller as the distance to the target is longer.
-These results suggested that the proposed method is effective when walking long distances in physical spaces with obstacles.

-In the future, we will verify our method by considering real users from the view point of spatial efficacy and cybersickness induced by redirection.
-We will also examine the influence of the vibration of the curvature gains on the user.
-Furthermore, we will verify whether the proposed method is effective even when an obstacle moves, that is, when other players walk in the same real space simultaneously.